There are two answers to this question: you can decide how your assets are divided, or the court can decide for you.

 In Louisiana, only the property or assets acquired during the marriage will be subject to division.
 That means property acquired by either spouse before the marriage is exempt from division.

 A common complication in Louisiana property division cases is what is what some refer to as “partial” community property.
 What this really means is property that is either community or separate property but requires additional accounting for reimbursements owed to either spouse.
 This could occur when one party owns a home prior to the marriage, but the couple makes payments on the home during their marriage.

 Another important aspect of property division in Louisiana is that the law does not require the court to consider non-monetary contributions when determining appropriate property division.
 Examples of non-monetary contributions include childcare, chores, upkeep, and related tasks.

 It’s important to understand that you don’t have to go before a judge for asset division in divorce.
-It’s almost always more painless to have an attorney help you and your ex to reach an agreement instead of taking the matter to court.
+It’s almost always more painless to have a Lake Charles family law attorney help you and your ex to reach an agreement instead of taking the matter to court.